microsoft/azuredevopslabs/labs/vstsextend/kubernetes/readme.md

 1. Download and install the [Git Bash](https://git-scm.com/downloads){:target="_blank"} on the Azure VM.

-1. Install the [Azure CLI version 2.0.45](https://azurecliprod.blob.core.windows.net/msi/azure-cli-2.0.45.msi){:target="_blank"} on the Azure VM.
+1. Install  [Azure CLI version 2.0.45](https://azurecliprod.blob.core.windows.net/msi/azure-cli-2.0.45.msi){:target="_blank"} on the Azure VM.

    {% include important.html content= "Azure CLI is the Azure command line Interface tool required to authenticate to the Azure subscription and fetch the Azure resource group details required in the Exercise 2." %}